-- Enter the following transformations (at 2): x=1, y=1, z=1, pitch=1.7, roll=0, yaw=0 - Check that images are oriented approximately correctly. - Find the AC on the functional images (Look for a bright white spot at end of fornix) - Note down the co-ordinate in (at 1) - Enter these numbers with opposite signs in right, forward and up transformation options (at 2) - Enter 0 0 0 co-ordinates (at 1). - Check the crosshairs are on the AC.
+- Click Display, choose the first functional scan for that subject (e.g., f001.img) - Enter the following transformations (at 2): x=1, y=1, z=1, - If images are oblique: pitch=~1.7 - Check that images are oriented approximately correctly.

+- Find the approximate AC on the functional images (Look for a bright white spot at end of fornix; this location will be refined using Coregistration in the next step) - Note down the co-ordinate in (at 1) - Enter these numbers with opposite signs in right, forward and up transformation options (at 2) - Enter 0 0 0 co-ordinates (at 1). - Check the crosshairs are on the AC.
 If so, click Reorient (3) and select all the f.img files (this will apply the transformations to the all of the functional images)